ram-nad/ram-nad/README.md

 ### Hi there 👋

-I am a computer science undergrad student at IIIT Sri City.
+I am a Software Engineer

 ### My Interests